 I like to use the steam method for vegetables.
-Steam cooking is not only one of the healthiest methods of preparing food, but it is also a special way of preparing it which allows the steamed products to keep their shape, color, taste and juice.
+Steaming is not only one of the healthiest methods of preparing food, but it is also a special way of preparing it which allows the steamed products to keep their shape, color, taste and juice.

 If you do not have a steamer, blanching method is also working good here.

-4. To prepare the broth, in a saucepan over medium heat with the sesame oil, sauté the ginger, onions, and garlic.
-When they are fragrant, about 1 minute, pour dashi stock into the saucepan, add thinly sliced shiitake mushrooms and medium heat, simmer for about 5 minutes.
+4. To prepare the broth, in a saucepan over medium bring to a boil the dashi stock (shiitake water), add thinly sliced shiitake mushrooms, simmer for about 5 minutes.
+Turn off the heat.